stomp/stomp-spec/src/stomp-specification-1.1.md

     ^@

-If the sever cannot successfully create the subscriptions, for any reason, the server MUST send the client an ERROR frame and disconnect the client.
+If the sever cannot successfully create the subscription, for any reason, the server MUST send the client an `ERROR` frame and disconnect the client.

 #### SUBSCRIBE id Header